Pulmonaria officinalis is an excellent early-flowering nectar source for bees, and a perennial plant from the Boraginaceae family.

 I have a good sized patch in my back garden, started from only a couple of small, straggly plants given to me by a neighbour.
 They thrived, and now it is a plant I recommend for sharing with your neighbours too, because it’s a really helpful plant to bees when there is little else available for them to forage upon.

-It’s loved by a variety of bumblebees, but also hairy-footed flower bees.
+It’s loved by a variety of bumblebees in particular, but also hairy-footed flower bees.

 During early spring, foraging can be challenging for bees, largely due to the variability of the weather, and because in general, gardeners tend to have fewer flowers in bloom.
 Bulbs, such as crocus, are welcome for some species, but variety is also very important.